 Cardiac rehabilitation: An ounce of secondary prevention

-While millions of Americans are eligible for cardiac rehabilitation as a form of secondary prevention, data show that less than half of people referred for the programs actually enroll and take advantage of the benefits that programs provide,2,3 included improved overall life quality, reduced risk of future illness, and even a longer life expectancy.4 Think of it as secondary prevention against a range of health conditions and lifestyle habits that contribute to heart disease, or extra insurance against the risk of a future heart event.
+Millions of Americans are eligible for cardiac rehabilitation, but less than half of people referred for the programs actually enroll.
+Even fewer take advantage of the benefits that programs provide,2,3 included improved overall life quality, reduced risk of future illness, and even a longer life expectancy.4 Think of it as secondary prevention against a range of health conditions and lifestyle habits that contribute to heart disease, or extra insurance against the risk of a future heart event.

 Learn more about the care that you can receive at Post-Acute Center at Hebrew Home of Greater Washington by calling 301-770-8476.